boplish/core/README.md

 Bootstrap server
 ================

-In [bootstrap-server](bootstrap-server) you will find a simple implementation of the bootstrap signaling protocol that BOPlish mandates.
-This is a Flask application with a single WebSocket endpoint for every peer in the BOPlish P2P network.
+In [bootstrap-server](bootstrap-server) you will find two sample implementations of the bootstrap signaling protocol that BOPlish mandates.
+This is

+* a Flask application using Python
+* a Node.js application using Javascript

+The bootstrap server holds WebSocket connections to existing peers in the boplish network in order to help joining peers find initial neighbours.